 Having acknowledged the disclaimer, the GUI is now able to accept data for use (fig. 2).
 Example data files are provided in the R package that can be used within the GUI (in the extdata subfolder in the GenEst package folder, which is located with other R package folders on the user’s computer).
 Clicking on the “Browse…” button allows the user to locate the files for upload.

-Currently, the GUI can take one of each of four data files: Searcher Efficiency, Carcass Persistence, Search Schedule, and Carcass Observations.
+Currently, the GUI can take one of each of five data files: Searcher Efficiency, Carcass Persistence, Search Schedule, Density Weighted Proportion, and Carcass Observations.
 The files should be formatted with comma separation (either a comma separated value (.csv) or a comma delimited regular text (.txt) file).
 Appendix A details the necessary and available formats for each of the files.
 The files required to upload depend on the user’s specific desires (table 1).
 Upon upload, each data file becomes available for inspection (fig. 3) as well as use throughout the GUI.